OSeMOSYS/osemosys_global/docs/asean.md

 ### Electricity demand projections

-Electricity demands for all 34 provinces, current and projected, are inputs to the model.
-Electricity demand by province for 2021 is obtained from the [RUPTL 2021-2030](https://web.pln.co.id/statics/uploads/2021/10/ruptl-2021-2030.pdf).
-The methodology used to project these demands between 2021-2050 is detailed [here](https://docs.google.com/spreadsheets/d/1P9va-0Nhl3Tfr68iV4I5B9J3yA1qSakN/edit?usp=sharing&ouid=100957394761881350527&rtpof=true&sd=true) and summarised below.
+Electricity demands for all 24 nodes, current and projected, are inputs to the model.

-**Electricity demand projections (GWh)**
+**Electricity demand projections (TWh)**

 {{  read_csv('./tables/demand_projections_asean.csv')  }}